tekumara/notes/vscode-github-auth.md

 1. On the Success page popup click `Open Visual Studio Code` to be taken back to VS Code.
 1. When VS Code asks `Allow an extension to open this URI?` click `Allow`.

-Once complete, the Github Authentication process generates two keychain items:

-- `vscodevscode.github-authentication`: used by the VS Code Github Authentication process to generate session tokens.
+Once complete, the Github Authentication process generates the keychain item `vscodevscode.github-authentication` which is used to generate session tokens.

-- `github.com`: a session token used by `credential-osxkeychain`, the [macOS Keychain credential helper](https://docs.github.com/en/get-started/getting-started-with-git/updating-credentials-from-the-macos-keychain).
+It also generates a session token which is passed to `credential-osxkeychain` for storing as the `github.com` keychain item.
 This allows `git` commands to authenticate to [https://github.com](https://github.com) URLs as you.

 The logs for the authentication process are visible in `Output - GitHub Authentication`.

+If the `github.com` keychain item is deleted, the VS Code Github Authentication process will regenerate it.

 ## Signing out